 You will then come to the video production page…believe me this takes all of 10 seconds to produce!

-Choose you colour scheme, pick the Top Line and bottom Line and you’re done!
+Choose your colour scheme, pick the Top Line and Bottom Line and you’re done!
 After doing that you can preview the video, but it’s so simple I’ll just go on to ‘Place Order‘

 There are options to add HD for $2 and extend the hosting of your new video for $1, but as we’re going to save the video to our desktop, and it’s only a few seconds long, we won’t bother with them and just go ahead and place the order.
 The next page will show you that your video is processing and is held in a queue.
 No need to wait, just go into your orders page and you’ll see this below.

 The one on the left is the video processing, the one next to it was a video I did 5 days ago. (note the typo in the image below…Flexipress?
 Where did that come from? it’s Flixpress of course!)

 When the thumbnail reads ‘Click for Preview‘ you can download it to your computer (it will be in mp4 format).
 It will only be about 600kb in size so won’t take long to download.
 Now just put your new intro at the front of your videos and you have a decent, quick intro that cost nothing to produce.

 Below is the quick intro I did that took all of a minute to produce and download!
 Of course, if you wanted a more professional video, then you may have to look elsewhere.
 I’ve had tons of emails saying how poor Flixpress is with support and refunds.
 Don’t give them your payment details whatever you do!
 (I’m not affiliated with them).
 My intros need to be short and sweet and this is where Flixpress comes in so useful….not to mention free!